The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies: Introduction

 \section{Introduction}

-Supermassive black holes (SMBHs) are thought to be ubiquitous within massive galaxies \citep{Magorrian1997,Kormendy2013}, but it is still a mystery why gas accretion rates onto these SMBH are low to negligible in some galaxies, and extremely high in others.
+Supermassive black holes (SMBHs) are thought to be ubiquitous within massive galaxies \citep{Magorrian1997,Kormendy2013}.
+However, it is still a mystery why gas accretion rates onto these SMBH are low to negligible in some galaxies and extremely high in others.
 In order to power the most luminous quasars, nearly the whole gas content of a massive galaxy must be funneled onto the black hole in a few hundred million years, or roughly a dynamical time \citep{Hopkins2008a}.
 The primary mechanism that triggers episodes of rapid accretion, which give rise to the observational signatures of active galactic nuclei (AGN), is still unclear.
 Galaxy interactions offer a compelling candidate for a number of reasons.
 Mergers and interactions can dissipate angular momentum and channel gas into galactic nuclei \citep{Barnes1991,Springel2005a,Gabor2016,Blumenthal2018}.
 This may simultaneously funnel gas onto the central SMBH and drive star formation in the bulge, helping to explain tight observed correlations between SMBH and galaxy bulge properties \citep{Gebhardt2000,Ferrarese2000,Marconi2003,Haring2004}.

-Furthermore, major mergers can transform rotation supported disk-dominated galaxies into pressure-supported spheroid dominated galaxies, while AGN feedback may efficiently heat and drive gas out of the galaxy, leading to quenching of star formation.
+Furthermore, major mergers can transform rotation-supported disk-dominated galaxies into pressure-supported spheroid-dominated galaxies, while AGN feedback may efficiently heat and drive gas out of the galaxy, leading to the quenching of star formation.
 Thus, a link between mergers and AGN triggering could explain the observed correlation between spheroid-like morphologies and kinematics, and old stellar populations \citep[][and references therein]{Somerville2015,Kormendy2013}.
-It has been shown using empirical and semi-analytic models that, under the ansatz that mergers trigger AGN activity, the observed merger rate can account for the observed evolution of the AGN luminosity function \citep{Hopkins2006a,Hopkins2008a,Hirschmann2012a}, as well as the observed growth rate of quenched, spheroid dominated galaxies \citep{Hopkins2006a,Hopkins2008b,Somerville2008,Brennan2015}.
+It has been shown using empirical and semi-analytic models that, under the ansatz that mergers trigger AGN activity, the observed merger rate can account for the observed evolution of the AGN luminosity function \citep{Hopkins2006a,Hopkins2008a}, as well as the observed growth rate of quenched, spheroid dominated galaxies \citep{Hopkins2006a,Hopkins2008b,Somerville2008,Brennan2015}.